 And then my loyal readers started seeing him around the internet and recognized him.
 A few apparently had some very unpleasant exchanges when they tried to offer the original source.
 And then I saw Mr. Melty himself, my very photo, entered in a contest.
-(Read about that here.)
 I gave up.
 I thought I would just say good-bye and let him go free.
 But I still happen upon versions of him and cringe when the comments rave of the clever and brilliant idea.
-Part of the reason I submitted Mr. Melty to this book is selfish.
+Part of the reason I submitted Mr. Melty to this book on cookie, cake and cupcake deorating ideas is selfish.
 Now he has my name attached to him in print.

 Believe me, I know the image of a jealous, frustrated cookie decorator shouting to her computer screen, “But it was MY idea, not theirs!
 Please, tell me I’m brilliant, not them!” is not a flattering one.
-But as I admit to getting inspiration from others, I also always give the source of that inspiration (for example, see here.
-Or here.).
+But as I admit to getting inspiration from others, I also always give the source of that inspiration.
 Every time.
 Neurotically.
 I find zippo zilch fulfillment in taking praise for another’s creativity.

 Clearly from the length of this diatribe, I’m way too invested in melting snowman cookies.
 So I’m trying to embrace the joy of them again with some new ones.
 And sharing these with you.